sanjayyepuri/personalsite-v2/_posts/2018-10-23-the-cloud-on-your-desk.md

 During spring break I decided to build a Pi cluster and have my own distributed computing test platform.
 I wanted to be able test various algorithms related to distributed systems (and maybe while it’s idle run a server or use it as a network share for our apartment).
 This was pretty different from the ideal of having the “cloud on your desk,” but it’ll be an interesting project.

 # The Build
-After I had looked online at other pi clusters (such as this [one](https://makezine.com/projects/build-a-compact-4-node-raspberry-pi-cluster/) on Makezine), I decided I needed around 4-5 raspberry pis, a USB charging hub, and a network switch.
+After I had looked online at other Pi clusters (such as this [one](https://makezine.com/projects/build-a-compact-4-node-raspberry-pi-cluster/) on Makezine), I decided I needed around 4-5 Raspberry Pis, a USB charging hub, and a network switch.
 Most any USB hubs and network switches should do; here are the specific ones that I bought.

 * 5x Raspberry Pi 3 B+
 * 1x Anker 7 port USB Charging Hub